 - “Why do you think you need mental health support?”

-They will also ask questions about life at home and at school, and about social activities.
+They will also ask questions about life at home, at school, and about social activities.

 For more information on what happens in a choice appointment click here